lethalwire/php-observer-design-pattern/README.md

-# composer-starter
+# Observer Design Pattern in PHP
-A basic composer starter that uses the PSR-4 specification.
+A basic project that demonstrates the observer pattern in PHP.